zhihou7/HOI-CL/README.md

 ## Prerequisites

-This codebase was developed and tested with Python3.7, Tensorflow 1.14.0 CUDA 10.0 and Ubuntu 18.04.
+This codebase was developed and tested with Python3.7, Tensorflow 1.14.0, Octave/Matlab (for evaluation), CUDA 10.0 and Ubuntu 18.04.

 ## Installation